 The shocking figures

-that it’s thought to cause – it’s a major contributing factor in lots of different types of cancer, cardiovascular disease (which causes heart attacks and strokes), and chronic obstructive pulmonary disease (‘COPD’).
+And it’s not justlung cancer that it’s thought to cause – it’s a major contributing factor in lots of different types of cancer, cardiovascular disease (which causes heart attacks and strokes), and chronic obstructive pulmonary disease (COPD).

 Get help quitting